micheleangioni/node-ts-ai-starter/readme.md

 ## Running the Application

+First compile the application via `npm run build`.

-Run `npm run run` to simply run the application or `npm run start` to compile TypeScript before running it.
+Then run `npm start` to simply run the application.

 ## Development